NGswati/Portfolio/README.md

 # Portfolio
-Allowed to be both a Masterpiece and a Work in Progress simultaneously
+An art is allowed to be both a Masterpiece and a Work in Progress simultaneously